 11. Foreign language (English, French, German, Spanish).

-To get a high school diploma, you need to take only two compulsory subjects - Russian and mathematics.
-Further, on a voluntary basis, a graduate can take any subjects of his own choice in accordance with the requirements of a certain one.
+To obtain a high school diploma, you need to take only two compulsory subjects - Russian language and mathematics.
+Further, on a voluntary basis, the graduate can take any subjects of his own choice in accordance with the requirements of a certain one.
 Everything depends on the planned direction of training, that is, the specialty.

-Since not too fast, but cardinal changes are taking place in the country, this cannot but affect the education system.
-The Ministry of Education and Science has accumulated a lot of complaints from the population of the country.
-Of course, this system of passing exams has its advantages, such as the option of preventing corruption and the independence of the resulting assessment of knowledge.
-But there are a lot of downsides too.
-By 2019, it is planned to develop a mechanism for passing the exam in six subjects, as well as to increase the number of certifications for elementary schools.
+Since the country is undergoing not too rapid, but dramatic changes, this cannot but affect the education system.
+The Ministry of Education and Science has accumulated a lot of complaints from the country's population.
+Of course, this examination system has its advantages, such as the option to prevent corruption and the independence of the knowledge assessment obtained.
+But there are also a lot of disadvantages.
+It is planned to develop a mechanism for passing the Unified State Exam in six subjects by 2019, as well as to increase the number of primary school certifications.
 Of course, knowledge must be assessed systematically so that students acquire skills that increase responsibility and order.

-In the minus of the existing organization of the exam, both parents and teachers put the test nature of the exam.
-Most students just try to guess the correct answer.
+Both parents and teachers point out the testing nature of the exam as a disadvantage of the existing Unified State Examination organization.
+Most students are simply trying to guess the correct answer.
 This system should have been abolished a long time ago, replaced by a survey form that existed until 2009.
-Of course, both rehearsals and public opinion polls are needed before anything new is introduced into this system, because, first of all, it is necessary to understand how each of these changes will improve the situation.
+Of course, both rehearsals and public opinion polls are necessary before anything new is introduced into this system, because, first of all, it is necessary to understand how much each of these changes will improve the situation.

-Conducting the exam on the territory of the Russian Federation, as well as outside it, provides for a single schedule.
-Each subject has its own duration of the exam.
-In January of this year, the Ministry of Education and Science of the Russian Federation issues a decree that approves a unified schedule and duration of each exam.
-It also gives the entire list of funds that will be needed for training and education and will be used during the exam.
+Conducting the Unified State Exam on the territory of the Russian Federation, as well as outside it, provides for a unified schedule.
+Each academic subject has its own exam duration.
+In January of this year, the Ministry of Education and Science of the Russian Federation issues a decree approving a unified schedule and duration of each exam.
+It also provides the entire list of tools that will be needed for training and education and will be used when conducting the Unified State Exam.

-FIPI (Federal Institute of Pedagogical Measurements) develops examination tasks (KIM), that is, complexes of standardized tasks, with the help of which the level of development of the educational standard will be established.
-On the FIPI website, you can familiarize yourself in advance with the section of the demonstration versions of the USE for each subject, as well as with the documents that regulate the content and structure of the KIM - with all codifiers and specifications.
-Tasks can be both with detailed and short answers.
-The oral answers of the examiners in foreign languages are recorded using audio tapes.
-This section ("speaking") is still on a voluntary basis.
+FIPI (Federal Institute of Pedagogical Measurements) develops examination tasks (KIM), that is, sets of standardized tasks with the help of which the level of mastery of the educational standard will be established.
+On the FIPI website you can familiarize yourself in advance with the section of demonstration versions of the Unified State Examination for each subject, as well as with the documents that regulate the content and structure of KIM - with all codifiers and specifications.
+Assignments can have either extended or short answers.
+Oral answers of examinees in foreign languages are recorded using audio media.
+This section (“speaking”) is still on a voluntary basis.

 Responsibility

-Information of control measuring materials that are used for state certification cannot be disclosed, since it refers to information with restricted access.
-Therefore, everyone who will be involved in the conduct of the exam, as well as persons taking the exam during the period of its conduct, are responsible for disclosing KIM information in accordance with the legislation of the Russian Federation.
+Information about control measuring materials that are used to carry out state certification cannot be disclosed, since it is classified as information with limited access.
+Therefore, everyone who will be involved in conducting the Unified State Exam, as well as persons taking the exam during the period of its conduct, are responsible for the disclosure of KIM information in accordance with the legislation of the Russian Federation.

-If the KIM information is published, for example, on the Internet, this will become evidence of the presence of signs of an offense under Articles 13.14 and 19.30 of the Code of Administrative Offenses of the Russian Federation; 59, part 11 of the Federal Law of the Russian Federation "On Education in the Russian Federation".
+If KIM information is published, for example, on the Internet, this will become evidence of the presence of signs of an offense under Articles 13.14 and 19.30 of the Code of the Russian Federation on Administrative Offenses; 59, part 11 of the Federal Law of the Russian Federation "On Education in the Russian Federation".

 results

-The state final certification, which is carried out in the form of the Unified State Examination, uses a hundred-point assessment system in all subjects, except for basic mathematics.
-Separately, for each subject, a minimum number of points is set, and if the examinee has overcome this threshold, then his mastery of the educational program of the general average level will be confirmed.
+The state final certification, which is carried out in the Unified State Examination form, uses a hundred-point grading system in all subjects except basic-level mathematics.
+Separately, for each subject, a minimum number of points is established, and if the examinee has overcome this threshold, then his or her mastery of the general secondary level educational program will be confirmed.

-When the verification of examination papers is completed, the results of the exam in all subjects are considered by the chairman of the SEC, after which he decides to cancel, change or approve them.
-The approval of the results takes place within one working day after the verification of all examination papers.
+When the examination of examination papers is completed, the results of the Unified State Examination in all subjects are reviewed by the chairman of the State Examination Committee, after which he makes a decision to cancel, change or approve them.
+The results are approved within one working day after checking all examination papers.

 Appeals

-If the examining high school graduate is not satisfied with the points received, he has the opportunity to file an appeal of disagreement within two days from the date of the announcement of the results of the exam.
-It is drawn up in writing and submitted to the educational organization that gave admission to the examinee for the exam.
+If a high school graduate being examined is not satisfied with the scores received, he has the opportunity to file an appeal of disagreement within two days from the date of announcement of the Unified State Examination results.
+It is drawn up in writing and submitted to the educational organization that granted admission to the examinee for the Unified State Exam.

-Graduates of previous years and other categories of USE participants can appeal to the place of registration for delivery or to others that the region has determined.
-The results of the USE for each examinee exist only in the federal information system, and paper certificates about them are not provided.
-Their term is four years.
+Graduates of previous years and other categories of Unified State Exam participants can submit an appeal to the place of registration for the exam or to others determined by the region.
+The Unified State Exam results for each examinee exist only in the federal information system, and paper certificates about them are not provided.
+Their validity period is four years.

-If a graduate of this current year receives a result that is below the established minimum score for any of the compulsory subjects, he can retake the exam again - additional terms are provided for this in a single schedule.
-If, in any category, the USE participant fails to obtain a minimum score in the subjects that he has chosen for admission to the university, then the retake will take place only after a year.
+If a graduate of a given current year receives a result that is below the established minimum score in any of the required subjects, he can take the Unified State Exam again - the unified schedule provides for additional deadlines for this.
+If a USE participant of any category fails to obtain the minimum points in the subjects that he chose for admission to the university, then the retake will take place only after a year.

-Since 2015, all students can take the USE in compulsory subjects up to three times (this applies only to mathematics and the Russian language).
-This is possible either on additional days if only one subject is failed, or in autumn (September, October).
-In the latter case, admission to the university can no longer take place, since the required deadlines have passed, but the student will receive a certificate.
+Since 2015, all schoolchildren can take the Unified State Exam in compulsory subjects up to three times (this only applies to mathematics and the Russian language).
+This is possible either on additional days if only one subject is failed, or in the fall (September, October).
+In the latter case, admission to a university cannot take place, since the required deadlines have passed, but the student will receive a certificate.

 What else to read